ODataV4Adaptor in Syncfusion Angular Grid Component

 Creating an OData service

-To configure a server with Syncfusion Angular Grid, you need to follow the below steps:
+To configure a server with Syncfusion Angular Grid, follow these steps:

 1. Project Creation: